Vermont Weather Analytics Center

 Providing accurate, timely information on precise locations and specific risks posed by a given storm keeps line crews and communities safer — especially vulnerable economically disadvantaged locales; reduces service interruption duration; and lowers service restoration costs.
 Our need to get smarter about weather is not just driven by punishing weather extremes.
 More sophisticated meteorological know-how is now critical to our core, day-to-day operations with the exponential growth of weather-dependent renewable resources.
 Return to top.

 Vermont is a small state with about 1,000 megawatts of electrical demand, less than four percent of New England’s peak.
 Today, roughly 200 MW of wind and solar resources feed power to Vermont’s grid.
 Driven by state policy and tax incentives, 25 to 30 more MW are expected to come on line annually in the next several years.
 Another 180 MW of wind and solar PURPA1 projects await regulatory review.
-The state’s 2015 peak summer load occurred on September 8th at 8:00 pm, the latest hour ever recorded, as solar power offset traditional midday demand.
+For several years the state’s peak summer load has moved into the evening, occurring in 2017 on September 26th at 8:00 pm as solar power offset traditional midday demand.
 Renewable generation, from rooftop solar to utility-scale solar and wind, is reshaping Vermont’s energy supply and load profile.
 Similarly, significant renewable growth, already evident in Hawaii, California and Germany, is spreading across New England and other areas of the US.

 To meet these challenges, electric system operators and planners need visibility into installed capacity, location, and real-time production information, as well as the ability to accurately predict future output of weather-dependent resources.
 VWAC meets those needs.Return to top.